metal3d/rethinkmodel/doc/basic-usage.rst

 - :code:`Checkers` defines some operation to check the attributes, for example :code:`rethinkmodel.checkers.NonNull` will check if the attribute is not, it raises `rethinkmodel.checkers.NonNullException` if the attribute is null
 - :code:`Transformers` defines some rules to transform an attribute before save and when you get objects from database.
 For example :code:`rethinkmodel.transforms.Linked` is made to replace nested object to the object id.
+- :code:`Actions` defines some action to do on specific event, they can be launched on create, update and delete events.

 For example: